FreeIPA

 All new code should adhere to these standards but please do not go back and make wholesale formatting changes to the old code.
 It just confuses things and is generally a waste of time.

-Why Have A Coding Style?
+Why Coding Guidelines?#

 If you're merging changes from a patch it's much easier if everyone is using the same coding style.
 This isn't the reality for a lot of our code, but we're trying to get to the point where most of it uses the same style.